kendy92/Lilca_CMS/README.md

 + It is user-friendly to use and fully responsive
 + It is highly secured and anti SQL injection

-THIS FRAMEWORK IS FREE OF USE, PLEASE CREDIT TO LILCASOFT.INFO.
+THIS FRAMEWORK IS FREE OF USE, PLEASE CREDIT TO **LILCASOFT.INFO**.

 ALL THE BEST!!!